The Importance of Breakfast in Mental Health Care Conversations

 The Link Between Nutrition and Psychiatric Medications

 Many psychiatric medications can affect appetite, digestion, or metabolism.
-Your PMHNP needs to know your eating habits to:
+Your PMHNP needs to know you're eating habits to:

 For example, some antidepressants may cause weight changes or appetite shifts.
 Knowing your breakfast routine helps your provider tailor treatment and offer practical advice.